Last Repetitive Date

 Hmmm, I got another idea.
 Again, I've forgotten the title, but I believe it's something along the lines of "Moments of Love" It's a film about a boy and a girl who met through a phonecall and since they talked frequently, they fell in love and stuff.
 They realized that they actually lived quite near each other but they never saw each other.
 Even though they'd promised to go to the planned place and at the planned time, they'd never see each other.
 However, the girl buried a photo in the ground and carved a heart on the tree so that the boy would know that she visited.
 Unsurprisingly, the boy indeed, saw the photo.
 However, when the boy tried it out, the girl didn't find anything in the ground.
 After a few more curious events, the two realized that there was like, a 50 year gap between their time.
 The girl was from the 1950's, the boy was from 2000's.
 So technically, she belonged to the past, although they could communicate via the antique phone in the boy's room.

-Well apparently, the movie is entitled "Moments of Love" |
+Well apparently, the movie is entitled "Moments of Love"

 See?
 She went to the city and waited for 50 years for that day to come so she could finally meet him.
-But for this one guy, all these happened in less than a month. |

 Time is such a cruel thing, isn't it?

-Now I'll never have the chance"
+Now I'll never have the chance

 I'd sing to you one more time